Pole-skipping of gravitational waves in the backgrounds of four-dimensional massive black holes: Special cases of pole-skipping in black hole backgrounds

 In the empty de Sitter space, the equation of motion \eqref{empty_dS} can easily be solved analytically.
 Setting $C_\text{in}=0$ and expanding around $z\rightarrow -\infty$, we find that the ratio of $B/A$ behaves as

 For integer $\ell\geq 0$ and integer $n\leq -1$, we therefore find that an infinite tower of pole-skipping points exists at the cosmological horizon for parameters that satisfy the inequality $n \leq - (\ell+1)$.
 This result can be directly checked by employing the determinant method discussed in Section~\ref{subsec:PS4_systematic}.
+As in the examples containing black holes, there also exist additional pole-skipping points that are `hidden' from the master function formalism.
+In the even channel, these pole-skipping points $(\ell,n)$ are $(0,0)$, $(1,1)$ and $(1,-1)$.
+Finally, in the odd channel, the two additional pole-skipping points are $(0,-1)$ and $(1,0)$.